Learn more about how the Cal Poly Humboldt Library can help

 • Honestly share your story with faculty - how textbook costs impact your ability to buy basic needs like food, housing, etc.

-• Send on any articles, books, or other materials you find for free.
+• Send on any relevant articles, books, or other materials you find for free.

 • Ask faculty how you can help research lower cost options.